Khanda (sword): History

 Early swords appear in the archaeological record of ritual copper swords in Fatehgarh Northern India and Kallur in Southern India. although the Puranas and Vedas give an even older date to the sacrificial knife.
-Straight swords, (as well as other swords curved both inward and outward), have been used in Indian history since the Iron Age Mahajanapadas (roughly 600 to 300 BC), being mentioned in the Sanskrit epics, and used in soldiers in armies such as those of the Mauryan Empire.
-Several sculptures from the Gupta era (AD 280-550) portray soldiers holding khanda-like broadswords.
+Straight swords, (as well as other swords curved both inward and outward), have been used in Indian history since the Iron Age Mahajanapadas (roughly 600 to 300 BC), being mentioned in the Sanskrit epics, and used by soldiers in armies such as those of the Mauryan Empire.
+Several sculptures from the Gupta era (AD 280–550) portray soldiers holding khanda-like broadswords.
 These are again flared out at the tip.
 They continued to be used in art such as Chola-era murtis.

 There is host of paintings depicting the khanda being worn by Rajput kings throughout the medieval era.
 It was used usually by foot-soldiers and by nobles who were unhorsed in battle.
 The Rajput warrior clans venerated the khanda as a weapon of great prestige.

-According to some, the design was improved by the Great Rajput Emperor Prithviraj Chauhan.
+According to some, the design was improved by the Rajput king Prithviraj Chauhan.
 He added a back spine on the blade to add more strength.
 He also made the blade wider and flatter, making it a formidable cutting weapon.
 It also gave a good advantage to infantry over light cavalry enemy armies.

 Rajput warriors in battle wielded the khanda with both hands and swung it over their head when surrounded and outnumbered by the enemy.
 It was in this manner that they traditionally committed an honourable last stand rather than be captured.
 Even today they venerate the khanda on the occasion of Dasara.

 Maharana Pratap is known to have wielded a khanda.
 The son in law of Miyan Tansen, Naubat Khan also wielded khanda and the family was known as Khandara Beenkar.
 Wazir Khan Khandara was a famous beenkar of 19th century.

 Many Sikh warriors of the Akali-Nihang order are known to have wielded khandas.
 For instance, Baba Deep Singh is famous for wielding a khanda in his final battle before reaching his death, which is still preserved at Akaal Takhat Sahib.
 Akali Phula Singh is also known to have wielded a khanda, and this practise was popular among officers and leaders in the Sikh Khalsa Army as well as by Sikh sardars of the Misls and of the Sikh Empire.
 The Sikh martial art, Gatka also uses khandas.

-The Khandayat community of Odisha is known for being a martial community mastering the wielding of Khanda Sword.
+The Khandayat community of Odisha has historically been associated with martial traditions and training in the use of the khanda sword.

-In Religion
+In religion

-In Dharmic religions, Khanda is represented as wisdom cutting through veil of ignorance.
+In Dharmic religions, Khanda is represented as wisdom cutting through the veil of ignorance.
 Hindu and Buddhist deities are often shown wielding or holding khanda sword in religious art.
 Notably, Buddhist guardian deities like Arya Achala, Manjushri, Mahakala, Palden Lhamo etc.

 In Sikhism the Khanda serves as a religious symbol, with the Khanda itself taking center within a chakram, flanked by two kirpan.